xieyuheng/fidb-zero/docs/manual/04-access-token.md

   }
   ```

-  For another example, when a user logged in,
+  For another example, when a user is logged in,
   we want to give him/her a token
   that permits him/her to read and write his/hers own directory
   but only to read all other users' `public` directories.